CONTENTS

 funding going to CBOs?
 Or how is that being distributed?

-very little direct delivery of programs and services from the ministry.
-We do
+little direct delivery of programs and services from the ministry.
+We do have

-have our regional offices across the province as far north as La Ronge and
+our regional offices across the province as far north as La Ronge and Meadow

-Meadow Lake to as far south as Estevan and if we could call Moose Jaw south —
+Lake to as far south as Estevan and if we could call Moose Jaw south — we’ll

-we’ll call Moose Jaw south — and out to Yorkton, North Battleford, Prince
+call Moose Jaw south — and out to Yorkton, North Battleford, Prince Albert,

-Albert, Saskatoon.
-I’m missing a couple and I’m going to feel horrible about
+Saskatoon.
+I’m missing a couple and I’m going to feel horrible about it, but

-it, but we’ll get there — Lloydminster.
-And so with that we bring our clients
+we’ll get there — Lloydminster.
+And so with that we bring our clients in, and

-well they can call in to our service centre and be redirected to either locally
+can call in to our service centre and be redirected to either locally or to one

-or to one of those connected pieces.
-And then from there they’re connected to
+of those connected pieces.
+And then from there they’re connected to an agency

-an agency that can go and deliver that service.
-So all of that money would go
+that can go and deliver that service.
+So all of that money would go to the CBO

 Brittney